dvlab-research/MR-GSM8K/README.md

 ## Evaluate on MR-GSM8K
 To reproduce the results from the paper or test it with your own models, please see `scripts/eval_mr_gsm8k.py` files for more details.
 Here is a high level description of how you can evaluate your models on own dataset with two simple commands:
-1. If you are evaluating a local open-sourced model, please consider using vllm library to serve the API requests in OpenAI compatible way, as it is fast and easy to use with a single command:
+1. If you are evaluating a local open-sourced model, please consider using vllm library to serve the API requests in OpenAI compatible way, as it is very easy to use with a single command:
 ```
 python -u -m vllm.entrypoints.openai.api_server --host 0.0.0.0 --port 10245 --model /absolute/path/to/your/local/model --dtype half --gpu-memory-utilization 0.9  --max-model-len 8192 --tensor-parallel-size 4
 ```